Project-alphaa/Slenderman/README.md

 ### **📘 Description**

-**Terrifying Encounter:** Slenders, eerie entities, have descended upon your world.
-With their unnaturally long limbs and hauntingly blank visage, they will stalk you as you navigate the endless landscapes of Minecraft.
+The Infected Slenders have gone global and wiped out humanity.
+You're all that remains, well - you and the endless Slenders.
+How long can you last?
 Can you escape their relentless chase?

-**Multiplayer Madness:** Looking to share the horror with your friends?
-The Slenders mod offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.
+The Slenders are terrifying.
+They're attracted to humans and sound, and they'll stop at nothing to get to you!
+Looking to share the horror with your friends?
+The Slenderman mod offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.

 **Survive on a custom map:**
 <br>